i05nagai/memorandum/language/english_speaking.md

     * We were assured that, barring unexpected developments, we would get the contract.
     * Barring some really unique circumstance, griping about your former boss, colleagues, or work environment can be detrimental to your interview process as well as your professional reputation.
 * blunt
+    * rude
+        * saying what you think without trying to be polite or considering other people's feeling
+            * I'll be blunt – that last piece of work you did was terrible
     * direct in search
     * not sharp
+        * a blunt pencil, knife, etc. is not sharp and therefore not able to write, cut, etc. well
+    * to make sth less sharp
+    * to make feeling less strong
 * harmony
     * in harmony
         * It's important for different races to live in harmony.